sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_plugins/administration_plugins.md

 <img src="assets/plugins11.png" width="800"/>

 ### Sigma Hello World Plugin
-Our new React app does not contain much, but that does not mean it can't be used as is, with Sigma.
-Let's do that, so we can walk through the workflow, which is the same, regardless of the Plugin
+Our new React app does not contain much, but that does not mean it can't be used as is with Sigma.
+Let's do that, so we can walk through the workflow, which is the same, regardless of the Plugin.

 <aside class="negative">
 <strong>NOTE:</strong><br> This plugin does not render any data; we will get to that in subsequent steps.